 Space can be an expensive commodity, especially online.
 Viewing screens get smaller every year and no one wants to read “war & peace” before they can buy or try your products or services.
-There is some psychology to color use and element placements… but without getting in too deep, here are a few easy tips to help you keep it together!
+There is some psychology to color use and element placements for greater bounce rate reduction… but without getting in too deep, here are a few easy tips to help you keep it together!

 - Get to the point.
 What do you want from your visitor?
 What do you want them to know, buy or try?
 Explain your mission or offer in plain language right away without a lot of irrelevant images or sections of text that only add confusion.
 Keep your objective clear and concise and don’t be afraid to strip out all the fluff.

-Keeping these tips in mind should keep your mobile visitors happy to use your page and should also help you to better meet your objectives with your visitors.
+Keeping these tips in mind should keep your mobile visitors happy to use your page and should also help you to better meet your bounce rate reduction objectives with your visitors.